atulvarshneya/quantum-computing/qusimulator/README.md

 # 7. COMMAND LINE TOOL qsimcli

-Release 1.5.1 adds a simple commandline tool, qsimcli, which provides an interactive way to execute quantum operations.
+Release 1.5.1 added a simple commandline tool, qsimcli, which provides an interactive way to execute quantum operations.
 It is more a learning tool than for any serious use.
 Below is a sample session -

 	$ qsimcli
 	Type '?' for help.